lucyrose93/node-shell-workshop/lesson-1.md

 ### Exercise 1a - cat command

-In unix, `cat` is a command that takes the path to a file as its argument and will output the contents of that file to the terminal.
+In Unix, `cat` is a command that takes the path to a file as its argument and will output the contents of that file to the terminal.
 It is used like this:

 `cat path_to_file`